caltechlibrary/caltechdata/README.md

 invenio-cli services setup --no-demo-data
 ```

-You'll need a rdm.conf file in /Sites, which includes secrets:
+You'll need to add .env file to the repository directory, which includes secrets:

 ```
 INVENIO_DATACITE_PASSWORD=